foam-panther/foam-panther/README.md

 I’m @foam-panther, a development student, a hobby writer and artist.
-I love coding but especially front-end side!!! 👀 I’m currently learning React Native and writing stories 🌱 You can reach me on twitter with [@foampanther](https://twitter.com/foampanther) on Twitter ✨
+I love coding but especially front-end side!!! 👀 I’m currently learning React Native and writing stories 🌱 You can reach me and chat on this account [@foampanther](https://twitter.com/foampanther) on Twitter ✨

 ### My future personal projects 💞️